haptork/easyLambda/doc/tutorial/1_dataflow.md

 The parallelism in ezl is currently implemented using MPI.
 It is a message-passing library and can be scaled to a large cluster of computers very well.
 We will discuss more on parallelism in later sections.

+The [next section](2_mapreduce.md) introduces various details about map, filter and reduce units.

 ------------------------------------------------------------------------------